-We get asked all sorts of questions about Mobility, Kinstretch and FRC so we thought it would be helpful to put together this post to explain the often asked questions.
+We get asked all sorts of questions about Mobility, Kinstretch and Functional Range Conditioning.
+We thought it would be helpful to put together this post to explain the often asked questions.
 If you have any more specific questions feel free to email us.

 What is Kinstretch?

-How do you program Kinstretch/ FRC/ mobility training while still doing my strength training?
+How do you program Kinstretch, Functional Range Conditioning or mobility training while still doing my strength training?

 Rest is rarely the option but dedicating your efforts towards a solution rather than the activities that are contributing to your pain is the best option.